 But less, even for us, sometimes really can be more.
 Close your eyes, chill out and sniff up.

-The Lover’s Song: eleven of Bernard Hanaway’s tunes for only £10 UK, delivered in a chichi shiny-white padded bag.
-Play it over and over in the discomfort of your own home, droning along until you go hoarse.
+Eleven of Bernard Hanaway’s tunes for only £10 UK, delivered in a chichi shiny-white padded bag.
+Play The Lover’s Song over and over in the discomfort of your own home, droning along until you go hoarse.
 It comes with a 12-page booklet with the lyrics, cleverly printed so that you can read them without a magnifying glass.

 Recorded and mixed by bassist Andrew Burnham, who was also responsible for the design of the CD package.
 And it would be remiss not to mention the rest of us: lead singer Jo Nicholson Smith; guitarist, synth player and webmaster Colin Wight; and Chris Ford, guest drummer.
 Not forgetting Penny Hedger at Alpha Duplication (High Wycombe), Jamie Hyatt at Glasshouse Studios (Cumnor), and Kate Roncoroni (Herne Hill) who re-designed the OftW logo.